JordanDavidEvans/Google/README.md

 ## Using

 Visit the worker URL.
 The page invites you to connect a Google account.
-After OAuth completes the API endpoints become available:
+After OAuth completes, simple controls appear to fetch a DNS verification token, confirm verification, request URL indexing and submit a sitemap.
+The same operations are also available via JSON endpoints:

 - `POST /api/verify` to receive a verification token.
 - `POST /api/confirm` once the token is placed.